Soup-tech/CTF/LearningPlatforms/hackthebox/machines/easy/beep/README.md

 ```
 When navigating to /admin, I am presented with a restricted page which needs credentials.
 After a few tries, I get an unauthorization message.
 However, the header of the application is exposed which reveals the version of FreePBX.
 Nice!<br><br>
 ## Exploitation
-From what I have read about, this box has 4 different AV's which yield foothold/root.

-### LFI
 The first method uses this exploit: https://www.exploit-db.com/exploits/37637 <br>
 This page leaks credentials to the server which allows you to login as root over ssh.

-## Privilege Escalation